healeyke/Cookit-/README.md

 #### Examples

 2.1

 **Given** a feed of recipe data is available

 **Given** camera is available

 **When**
 Select: "Add new recipe"

 Enter:
-  Name: Tonkotsu Ramen
+  * Name: Tonkotsu Ramen
-  Cuisine: Japanese
+  * Cuisine: Japanese
-  Cooking Method: Boiling
+  * Cooking Method: Boiling
-  Nutrition: High Carbs, High Fat, High Protein
+  * Nutrition: High Carbs, High Fat, High Protein
 Add photos: *placeholder for image?*

-**Then**  When I search for "Tonkotsu Ramen" it should appear in results with the information I entered
+**Then**  the new entry for "Tonkotsu Ramen" should be displayed

 2.2

 **Given**

 **Given**